 You should take responsibility to use or dispose of waste water properly.
 The best use for hydroponic waste water is to feed it to other potted plants.
-For additional ideas and considerations please read our tutorial “How to Dispose of Waste Water”.
+For additional ideas and considerations please read our tutorial “Proper Disposal of Hydroponic Waste Water”.

 Managing Automatic Watering Distribution:

 When you add nutrients to the irrigation water (Fertigate), there are certain practices that you need to follow to avoid salt build-up in any media.
 As I discussed above, one key practice is to apply water until run-off at each event.
 Run-off removes excess salts and helps to prevent nutrient burn.
 The other key practice is to ensure that the entire volume of media is saturated at each fertigation event.